wea-f/ByePassHub/README.md

 ## ByePassHub | Main Hub
 ## If you like this collection, make sure to star it!
 300 stars!⭐
 ### This collection is not very well updated, and I've lost interest.
-Please check out [this page](https://github.com/wea-f/ByePassHub/blob/main/Other%20Ways%20to%20get%20Proxies%20.md) for the latest working proxies:
+Please check out [this page](https://github.com/wea-f/ByePassHub/blob/main/Other%20Ways%20to%20get%20Proxies%20.md) for the latest working proxies
 This is a collection of links of proxies, games, exploits, bypasses, AI, movies, and apps.  <br>
 FYI: **"Proxies" = "Unblockers"**